25 Years of Amazement Square

 2011

-Awarded the Roy L. Shafer Leading Edge Award by the Association of Science and Technology Centers for the Amazing Adventures of Scorpy Bug
+Receives the Roy L. Shafer Leading Edge Award for Amazing Adventures of Scorpy Bug.

 2012